soffes/blog/published/2012-04-18-announcing-cheddar/announcing-cheddar.markdown

 ---
-title: Announcing Cheddar
-categories: product development design web ios
+tags:
+- product
+- development
+- design
+- web
+- ios
 ---

+# Announcing Cheddar

 [Cheddar](http://cheddarapp.com) is an app I started working on November of last year.
 From the start, it was a really exciting project, but I never had much time to devote to it.
 Now that I [don't have a job](http://samsoff.es/posts/here-we-go-again), I've been focusing on it full time.